Chapter 8: React Implementation with Hooks

 Based on the real implementations in the GreenWatch React app, here are the patterns that work:

-1. Use useObservable for All Observable Subscriptions
+1. Use useSignal for All Signal Reads

 ❌ Bad: